 - Does the physician have conflicts of interest?

-- Some conflict of interests are obvious – whether the doctor is receiving payments from device or pharmaceutical manufacturers.
+- Some conflicts of interests are obvious – whether the doctor is receiving payments from device or pharmaceutical manufacturers.

 Some conflicts of interest are not so obvious: